-2. ZZ9000 implements a SANA-II compatible network card that you can use to go online with TCP/IP stacks such as Miami or Roadshow.
-Make sure you have such a TCP/IP stack installed before installing the network driver.

-3. Double click "Install ZZ9000" from the ZZ9000 Install package available from our website or on floppy disk from our online shop.
-The ZZ9000 Installer will guide you through all steps necessary to set up the graphics, network and AHI/MHI (requires separate MNT ZZ9000AX module) functions.

-4. After rebooting, you will be able to select high resolution 8/16/32 bit screen modes using ZZ9000's display engine.
+- 2. ZZ9000 implements a SANA-II compatible network card that you can use with TCP/IP stacks such as Miami or Roadshow.
+Make sure you have such a TCP/IP stack installed before installing the network driver. - 3.
+Double click "Install ZZ9000" from the ZZ9000 Install package available from our website or on floppy disk from our online shop.
+The ZZ9000 Installer will guide you through all steps necessary to set up the graphics and network functions. - 4.
+After rebooting, you will be able to select high resolution 8/16/32 bit screen modes using ZZ9000's display engine.
 Native Amiga chipset screen modes will be automatically scan-doubled and flicker-fixed via ZZ9000CX.